vuejs/docs/src/guide/components/events.md

 <MyComponent @some-event.once="callback" />
 ```

 Like components and props, event names provide an automatic case transformation.
-Notice we emitted a camelCase event, but is able to listen to it using a kebab-cased listener in the parent.
+Notice we emitted a camelCase event, but can listen for it using a kebab-cased listener in the parent.
 As with [props casing](/guide/components/props.html#prop-name-casing), we recommend using kebab-cased event listeners in templates.

 :::tip
 Unlike native DOM events, component emitted events do **not** bubble.
 You can only listen to the events emitted by a direct child component.